ManojKumarPatnaik/Sr.SoftwareEngineerInterviewPrep/README.md

 <details>
   <summary>microservices </summary>

 ```
+What is monolithic architecture and what are its drawbacks?
+Monolithic architecture is a traditional software architecture style where all the components of an application are combined into a single executable file or a single codebase.
+It is often used for small to medium-sized applications and is easy to develop and deploy.
+However, it has several drawbacks, such as:

+Complexity: Monolithic architecture can be difficult to maintain and scale as the application grows.
+It can also be difficult to isolate and test individual components of the application.

+Flexibility: Monolithic architecture can be difficult to modify or replace individual components of the application.
+It can also be difficult to add new features or functionality to the application.

+Security: Monolithic architecture can be vulnerable to security threats such as SQL injection and cross-site scripting (XSS).
+It can also be difficult to implement security measures such as authentication and authorization.

+What are microservices?
+Microservices is a software architecture style where an application is built as a collection of small, independent services that communicate with each other through APIs.
+Each service is designed to perform a specific business function and can be developed, deployed, and scaled independently of the other services.
+Microservices have several advantages, such as:

+Scalability: Microservices can be scaled independently of each other, which makes it easier to handle large traffic and high usage spikes.

+Flexibility: Microservices can be developed, deployed, and scaled independently of each other, which makes it easier to modify or replace individual services.

+Resilience: Microservices can be designed to be resilient to failures, such as service outages or network partitions.

+What is an API gateway?
+An API gateway is a component of a microservices architecture that sits between the client and the microservices and routes requests to the appropriate service.
+It can be used to handle authentication, load balancing, and other cross-cutting concerns.

+How do microservices communicate with each other?
+Microservices communicate with each other through APIs, which are typically RESTful APIs.
+Each service exposes a set of APIs that other services can call to perform their business functions.
+The communication between services can be done synchronously or asynchronously, depending on the requirements of the application.

+What is service discovery in microservices?
+Service discovery is the process of discovering the location of a microservice.
+It can be done using a service registry that maintains a list of all the available services and their locations.
+The service registry can be updated dynamically as services come and go.

+How to handle fault tolerance in microservices?
+To handle fault tolerance in microservices, the services can be designed to be resilient to failures.
+This can include using circuit breaking, retrying failed requests, and implementing fallback strategies.

+What is Spring Cloud Config Server?
+Spring Cloud Config Server is a tool that provides a centralized configuration repository for microservices.
+It allows services to retrieve configuration information from the server without having to hardcode it in their code.
+This makes it easier to manage configuration across multiple services.

+What is the database strategy you follow in microservices?
+In a microservices architecture, the database strategy can vary depending on the specific requirements of the application.
+However, a common approach is to use a database per service, where each service has its own database.
+This allows each service to be scaled independently and can improve performance by reducing contention and I/O bottlenecks.

+How to monitor microservices?
+To monitor microservices, tools such as Prometheus and Grafana can be used.
+Prometheus is a monitoring system that collects metrics from microservices and stores them in a time-series database.
+Grafana is a visualization tool that allows users to create dashboards and alerts based on the metrics collected by Prometheus.

+Overall, microservices architecture is a powerful approach to building scalable, flexible, and resilient applications.
+It allows developers to build complex applications by breaking them down into smaller, independent services that can be developed, deployed, and scaled independently.

+Load balancer and API Gateway are two different components that are used in distributed systems to improve performance, scalability, and reliability.
+Both of them play important roles in managing traffic between clients and servers, but they have different use cases and functions.

+Load Balancer:
+A load balancer is a network device that distributes incoming traffic across multiple servers to improve performance and availability.
+It is typically used in web applications, where a large number of users are accessing the same resources simultaneously.
+The load balancer acts as a traffic manager, distributing requests to different servers based on various algorithms such as round-robin, least connections, or IP hash.
+The main purpose of a load balancer is to distribute traffic evenly across multiple servers to prevent any single server from becoming overloaded.

+API Gateway:
+An API Gateway is a server that acts as a single entry point for multiple microservices.
+It is typically used in microservices architectures, where different services are developed and deployed independently.
+The API Gateway provides a unified interface for clients to access multiple services, hiding the complexity of the underlying system.
+The main purpose of an API Gateway is to provide security, routing, and transformation of requests between clients and microservices.

+Difference between Load Balancer and API Gateway:
+The main difference between Load Balancer and API Gateway is that Load Balancer is used to distribute traffic across multiple servers to improve performance and availability, whereas API Gateway is used to provide a unified interface for clients to access multiple microservices.

+Use cases:
+Load Balancer is used in web applications to distribute traffic across multiple servers to improve performance and availability.
+It is useful in scenarios where there is a high volume of traffic and multiple servers are needed to handle the load.
+Load balancers are also used in cloud environments to distribute traffic across multiple instances of the same application.

+API Gateway is used in microservices architectures to provide a unified interface for clients to access multiple services.
+It is useful in scenarios where there are multiple microservices that are developed and deployed independently.
+API Gateway provides a centralized location for managing security, routing, and transformation of requests between clients and microservices.

+In summary, both Load Balancer and API Gateway are important components in distributed systems, but they have different use cases and functions.
+Load Balancer is used to distribute traffic across multiple servers to improve performance and availability, while API Gateway is used to provide a unified interface for clients to access multiple microservices.

+what is HATEOAS?
 HATEOAS stands for Hypermedia as the Engine of Application State.
 It is a design principle for building scalable and interoperable web services that follows the principles of Representational State Transfer (REST).

 HATEOAS allows web services to provide a self-documenting interface, where the client can discover the available resources and their relationships by following links in the response.
 This makes it easier for clients to interact with the service and understand its capabilities, and it allows the service to evolve over time without breaking clients.